papistan/safe.ly/README.md

-# Safe.ly (1st PLACE for best use of Satori's Earthquake Events API - AngelHack Hackathon Sacramento 2017)
+# Safe.ly
-*With safe.ly, your loved ones are only a text away from knowing you're safe!*
+* WINNING PROJECT for best use of Satori's Earthquake Events API - AngelHack Hackathon Sacramento 2017 *With safe.ly, your loved ones are only a text away from knowing you're safe!*

 ![Safe.ly Logo](/public/images/logo.png)